richardhawthorn/JusticeCross/README.md

 ### Description

 A friend of mine is really into the band Justice, who, when on stage, have a massive glowing cross behind them (cross being the name of their first album).
-I decided to build him a cross for his birthday, it wouldn’t be quite as big, but it would be just as bright.
+I decided to build him a cross for his birthday, it wouldn't be quite as big, but it would be just as bright.

 <div id="link">
 	<a href="http://www.deluxecapacitor.com/projects/view/3">Project Page</a>